 In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of Fidelity National Financial Ventures Operations as of December 31, 2015, and the results of their operations and their cash flows for each of the years in the two-year period ended December 31, 2015, in conformity with U.S. generally accepted accounting principles.

-/s/ KPMG LLP Jacksonville, Florida May 11, 2017 Certified Public Accountants
+/s/ KPMG LLP Jacksonville, Florida May 11, 2017, except for Notes A and N as to which the date is August 21, 2017 Certified Public Accountants

 COMBINED BALANCE SHEETS